-While throughout history there have been precedents for the exaction of reparations following armed conflict between States, there have been other instances where, in the interest of lasting peace, claims for war damages have been mutually waived by those States legally entitled to assert such claims for war damages borne by them or their nationals.
-The Commission considers that in the present instance a mutual waiver of war damage claims would be consonant with the general principles and purposes of the United Nations.
-Therefore, in the light of the desire expressed by both sides to facilitate a pacific settlement, the conciliation Commission urges the parties to agree to a mutual cancellation of their claims for damages arising out of the hostilities of 1948.
-The Commission is confident that such an agreement would contribute to the return of peace in Palestine.
+While throughout history there have been precedents for the exaction of reparations following armed conflict between States, there have been other instances where, in the interest of lasting peace, claims for war damages have been mutually waived by those States legally entitled to assert such claims for damages borne by them or their nationals.
+The Commission considers that in the present instance a mutual. waiver of war damage claims would be consonant with the general principles and purposes of the United Nations.
+Therefore, in the light of the desire expressed by both sides to facilitate a pacific settlement, the Conciliation Commission urges the parties to agree to a mutual cancellation of their claims for damages arising out of the hostilities of 1948.
+The Commission is confident that such an agreement would facilitate a solution of the outstanding differences and would contribute to the return of peace in Palestine.

-2. Point Two of the commission's comprehensive proposals reads as follows: 'That the government of Israel agree to the repatriation of a specified number of Arab refugees in categories which can be integrated into the economy of the States of Israel and who wish to return and live in peace with their neighbours;'
+2. Point Two of the Commission's comprehensive proposals reads as follows:

+'That the Government of Israel agree to the repatriation of a specified number of Arab refugees in categories which can be integrated into the economy of the State of Israel and who wish to return and live in peace with their neighbours;'